amirsciammas/interview-mlops-engineer/README.md

 * Store the data in a file
 * Create an snapshot of the data before training and save it in an external storage
 * Improve container by using [Gunicorn + Uvicorn Tiangolo's docker image](https://github.com/tiangolo/uvicorn-gunicorn-fastapi-docker) (If used as standalone container and not in an orchestrator)
+* Push the docker image to a docker registry like DockerHub
+* Add CI to perform the tests, the image building and pushing
 * Deploy the container (EC2 + docker, ECS, Heroku, Droplets...)
 * Store metadata like where is the data used to train, parameters used in fitting the model, where the model is saved, code commit used to train the model...

+### Acknowledgments

+I want to thank Adidas and all the staff involved for this oportunity.

+Thank you!